 Helping Victims of Family Violence During COVID-19Montgomery County Family Justice Center

 MCPS has created a series of videos called "Mindful Moments" to address the stressful time we find ourselves in.
 The goal of this series is to deliver simple and effective tools for us all to manage our anxiety and stress that can be accessed and used at any time, on demand.
-See the entire series on YouTube (and don't forget to subscribe to MCPS-TV)

 This includes creating a positive climate that supports equity and diversity for all students.
 Understanding how to establish healthy relationships includes valuing and nurturing the multiple identities of students, and helps students feel safer and more connected to their schools.